 As part of that argument, Paul sets up a rhetorical trap which he springs in 2:1.
 In vss.
 18-32, he uses standard Jewish critique of Gentile idolatry.

 The common Jewish understanding was that once people – Gentiles – exchanged the worship of God for the things God created, they lost the ability to see things clearly and lost all control morally (see Wisdom 12:23-13:10 and 14:9-31).
-The sexual licentiousness Jews attributed to Gentiles was part of this and Paul points to same-sex sexual encounters as he understood them as a particularly egregious example.
+The sexual licentiousness Jews attributed to Gentiles was one part of this and Paul points to same-sex sexual encounters as he understood them as a particularly egregious example.
 But, Paul understands “every kind of wickedness” to result from Gentile idolatry.

 And since they did not see fit to acknowledge God, God gave them up to a debased mind and to things that should not be done.
 They were filled with every kind of wickedness, evil, covetousness, malice.
 Full of envy, murder, strife, deceit, craftiness, they are gossips, slanderers, God-haters, insolent, haughty, boastful, inventors of evil, rebellious towards parents, foolish, faithless, heartless, ruthless.(Romans 1:28-31)